 Queen Of Peace Center Cathedral Tower is an addiction treatment center located at 325 North Newstead Avenue in the 63108 zip code in Saint Louis, MO.

 It is operated by a private non-profit organization.
-Queen Of Peace Center Cathedral Tower provides buprenorphine maintenance, administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Queen Of Peace Center Cathedral Tower include relapse prevention treatment, motivational interviewing and motivational incentives.
-Queen Of Peace Center Cathedral Tower also specializes in detox services and offers inpatient cocaine detoxification, methamphetamines detox and residential benzodiazepines detoxification.
-Queen Of Peace Center Cathedral Tower provides intensive outpatient heroin treatment services, long term heroin rehab and 30 day inpatient heroin rehab.
-It also provides halfway and sober housing, inpatient heroin detoxification and residential treatment for heroin use.
+Queen Of Peace Center Cathedral Tower provides administers naltrexone, relapse prevention from naltrexone and buprenorphine detoxification.
+Some of the treatment approaches used by Queen Of Peace Center Cathedral Tower include brief intervention services, 12 step rehabilitation and cognitive behavioral therapy.
+Queen Of Peace Center Cathedral Tower also specializes in detox services and offers in-patient methamphetamines detoxification, residential benzodiazepines detox and inpatient alcohol detoxification.
+Queen Of Peace Center Cathedral Tower provides long-term residential heroin rehab, regular outpatient heroin treatment and long term heroin rehab.
+It also provides inpatient heroin detox, halfway house and residential heroin addiction treatment.

 Here are the full facility listing details on Queen of Peace Center Cathedral Tower in Saint Louis, MO: